The Flowers of St. Francis: Chapters

-The movie begins with an introduction to the Franciscan friars as they trudge through the mud in the pouring rain to their hut.
-They find the hut occupied by a peasant and his donkey.
-The man, declaring the Franciscans thieves, drives them out of their hut.
-The Franciscans rejoice and see this as a call to follow Francis.
+The movie begins by portraying the Franciscan friars trudging through the rain to their hut, only to find it occupied by a peasant and his donkey.
+The man accuses the Franciscans of being thieves and drives them out, but the friars see this as a sign to follow the footsteps of St. Francis.

-The rest of the film is divided into nine chapters each covering an incident in the life of St. Francis subsequent to his vocation.
-Each chapter is introduced by a parable and a chapter marker.
+The film is divided into nine chapters, each depicting a significant incident in St. Francis' life after his vocation.
+These chapters are introduced by a parable and a chapter marker.